 We believe that soil is our most precious resource.
-Given the critical state of our world’s topsoil, it is vital then, to develop methods which effectively address the concerns and needs of growers and soil life alike, producing clean air, water, food, and landscapes for all inhabitants.
-Under the influence of chemical science and technology, agriculture and landscape management has achieved major improvements, though often with high costs and consequences.
+Given the critical state of our world’s topsoil, it is vital to develop cultivation methods that effectively address the needs of human and soil life alike, producing clean air, water and crops for all inhabitants.
+Under the influence of chemical technology, agriculture and landscape management have achieved unprecedented success, though often with high costs and dire consequences.
 To create a truly balanced system, we looked to nature’s most successful ecosystems for our answers.

 Soil Microbes: Nature's Invisible Worforce